awesomerank/awesomerank.github.io/lists/unixorn/awesome-zsh-plugins.md

 * [pip-app ★24](https://github.com/sharat87/pip-app) - Makes it easy to install python applications into distinct virtualenvs so they don't conflict with any other python requirements on your system.
 * [plugin](https://github.com/hellodarren/plugin) - Creates custom oh-my-zsh plugins from a boilerplate template.
 Very oh-my-zsh centric, the generated plugins will need editing to work with other frameworks.
 * [pretty-time-zsh ★31](https://github.com/sindresorhus/pretty-time-zsh) - Convert seconds to a human readable string: 165392 → 1d 21h 56m 32s.
+* [project.plugin.zsh ★0](https://github.com/voronkovich/project.plugin.zsh) - Plugin for managing projects.
 * [project ★3](https://github.com/gko/project) - Create node/python/ruby project both locally and on github(private or public repository).
-* [project.plugin.zsh ★0](https://github.com/voronkovich/project.plugin.zsh) - Plugin for managing projects.
 * [proxy-plugin ★0](https://github.com/escalate/oh-my-zsh-proxy-plugin) - Aliases to manage proxy shell environment settings.
+* [randeme ★1](https://github.com/ex-surreal/randeme) - Chooses a random theme for each session.
+If you not like the chosen theme you can run `randeme_rm` to never show that theme again.
+* [reminder ★11](https://github.com/AlexisBRENON/oh-my-zsh-reminder) - A plugin which displays reminders above every prompt.
 * [revolver ★38](https://github.com/molovo/revolver) - A progress spinner for ZSH scripts.
 * [ripz](https://github.com/jedahan/ripz) - Reminds you of your aliases, so you use them more.
-Depends on [ripgrep ★5324](https://github.com/BurntSushi/ripgrep).
+Depends on [ripgrep ★5959](https://github.com/BurntSushi/ripgrep).
 * [robo-zsh-plugin ★2 ⏳1Y](https://github.com/shengyou/robo-zsh-plugin) - A ZSH plugin for [Robo](http://robo.li/).
 * [rockz ★2](https://github.com/aperezdc/rockz) - Lua + LuaRocks virtual environment manager based upon VirtualZ.
 * [ruby-switch ★0](https://github.com/LockonS/ruby-switch) - Switch ruby versions and manage the PATH variable at the same time.